 Currently, all Louisiana licensed nurses hold “single state” licenses.
 This provides you the authority to practice in the state of Louisiana.
 Thanks to the Louisiana legislature agreeing to the nurse licensure compact effective July 1, 2019, all Licensed Practical Nurses, and Registered Nurses who reside in Louisiana and plan to practice in another compact state can convert to a compact license that allows you to practice in multiple states.

-FYI – this does not apply to APRN licenses (sorry guys your time will come).
+FYI – this does not apply to APRN licenses.

 As a final portion of the state becoming part of the compact, every employer is required to register each nurse into the Nurssys system (www.nursys.com).
 This process will guarantee immediate notification to all employers of any board action taken in any state.
 If a board action occurs, your license will automatically convert back to a single state license.